 WHERE DO I START?

 Choosing a direction in adoption can seem like an overwhelming task.
 Domestic vs. international, adopting through foster care, older children vs. newborn adoption, special needs, finding the right agency?
 Families of Promise has years of experience in partnering with a wonderful organization called Loving Shepherd Ministries.
 Part of Loving Shepherd's ministry is to offer a FREE a service which will provide you with recommendations for your path toward adoption, based on your individual information.
 They are an objective and trustworthy resource working to help you make the right choice, based on the current adoption climate.
 Access Loving Shepherd's adoption assessment here.
 Experienced Families of Promise volunteers are also available to give guidance about local agencies and resources.
-Contact Jodi at email@example.com for more information.
+Contact Families of Promise at firstname.lastname@example.org for more information.

 WHAT ABOUT FUNDING?